There are so many solutions for hair loss out there.

 - Curcumin can be consumed through using turmeric in food.
 When supplementing, look for a liposomal turmeric formulation like Meriva® to enhance absorption.

-Cannabidiol (CBD) is a cannabinoid found in the industrial hemp plant at high quantities.
+Cannabidiol (CBD) is a cannabinoid found in the industrial hemp, which are used to make various different hemp products, plant at high quantities.

 CBD, as well as the other minor cannabinoids in hemp, is well-known for its anti-inflammatory action through the endocannabinoid system (ECS) (27).